addisonlynch/iexfinance/docs/source/stocks.rst

     aapl.get_quote().head()

-We can also change the output format once our ``StockReader`` object has been
+We can also change the output format once our ``Stock`` object has been
 instantiated:

 .. ipython:: python